A precolouring extension of Vizing's theorem: Introduction

-\begin{theorem} Let $G$ be a multigraph of maximum edge multiplicity $\mu$ and maximum degree $\Delta$ and $M$ a set of edges such that the minimum distance\footnote{In this paper, we refer to the distance between two edges as the number of edges in a shortest path between two of their endpoints.} between two edges of $M$ is at least $9$.
-If $M$ is arbitrarily precoloured from the palette $\mathcal K = [\Delta+\mu] = \{1,\dots,\Delta+\mu\}$, then there is a proper edge-colouring of $G$ using colours from $\mathcal K$ that agrees with the precolouring on $M$. \end{theorem}

-This provides evidence towards a conjecture of Albertson and Moore~\cite{AlMo01}, which asserts Theorem~\ref{thm:main} for simple $G$ and minimum distance $3$ rather than $9$.
-It also provides some progress towards two stronger versions of this conjecture (one of which is Theorem~\ref{thm:main} with distance $2$ rather than $9$) which were posed by the present authors together with Edwards, van den Heuvel, Puleo, and Sereni~\cite{EGHKPS16+}.
-In this latter work, it was shown that Theorem~\ref{thm:main} does not hold if the distance condition is $1$ instead of $9$.
-Until now no version of Theorem~\ref{thm:main} was known to hold for any fixed distance constraint on the precoloured edges.

-Our proof of Theorem~\ref{thm:main} is short and roughly it takes the following strategy.
+Like the proof in~\cite{BeFo91}, our proof of Theorem~\ref{thm:main} is short.
+Roughly, we take the following strategy.
 Let $M' \supseteq M$ be a maximal matching of $G$.
 By Theorem~\ref{thm:BeFo}, there is a proper edge-colouring of $G\setminus M'$ using only colours from $[\Delta+\mu-1]$.
 We would like to colour all edges of $M'\setminus M$ with colour $\Delta+\mu$.
-For every $i \in [\Delta+\mu-1]$, if there is an edge of $G\setminus M'$ that is coloured $i$ and incident to some edge precoloured $i$, then we would like to recolour that edge with the colour $\Delta+\mu$.
-In the proof, we use a Vizing fan argument to help us resolve the problems that arise.
+For every $1\leq i \leq \Delta+\mu-1$, if there is an edge of $G\setminus M'$ that is coloured $i$ and incident to some edge precoloured $i$, then we would like to recolour that edge with the colour $\Delta+\mu$.
+In the proof, we use a recolouring argument, using Vizing fans, to help us resolve the problems that arise.

 Using the same strategy, we also show how we can afford to relax the distance constraint on the precoloured matching provided we impose a mild structural constraint on the graph.

 \begin{theorem} Let $G$ be a multigraph of maximum edge multiplicity $\mu$ and maximum degree $\Delta$.
 Suppose $G$ contains no cycle of length $5$ as a subgraph.
 Let $M$ be a set of edges such that the minimum distance between any two edges is at least $5$.
 If $M$ is arbitrarily precoloured from the palette $\mathcal{K}=[\Delta+\mu]=\{1,\ldots, \Delta+ \mu\}$, then there is a proper edge-colouring of $G$ using colours from $\mathcal{K}$ that agrees with the precolouring on $M$. \end{theorem}